cloudedbats/cloudedbats_wurb_2020/README.md

 ## The MIT license

-The code is released under the MIT license that means that you are free to use it as you want; use it, share it, cut it into pieces, extend it or even sell it for money.
+This software is released under the MIT license that means that you are free to use it as you want; use it, share it, cut it into pieces, extend it, or even sell it for money.
 But you are not allowed to remove the MIT license clause (just change my name to yours in the copyright row for modified code files), and it comes "as-is" with no warranties at all.